LostArtefacts/TRX/docs/tr2/README.md

 - added ability to skip FMVs with both the Action key
 - added ability to skip end credits with the Action and Escape keys
 - added the ability to specify per-level SFX files rather than enforcing the default (main.sfx) on all levels
+- added the ability to define bonus levels in the game flow, which unlock when all main game secrets are found
 - added -l/--level and -s/--save command line arguments
 - expanded internal game memory limit from 7.5 MB to unlimited (within system memory cap)
 - expanded maximum object textures from 2048 to unlimited (within game's overall memory cap)